Elimination Chamber: Interference

 Despite the structure, interference has become common inside the Elimination Chamber.
 At New Year's Revolution in January 2005, Ric Flair distracted guest referee Shawn Michaels allowing Batista (who had been eliminated) to attack Randy Orton so Triple H could win the match.
 At No Way Out in February 2009, Edge attacked Kofi Kingston during his entrance and locked himself in one of the pods becoming a participant in the match for the World Heavyweight Championship after losing the WWE Championship earlier in the night.
 At Elimination Chamber in February 2010, Cody Rhodes passed Ted DiBiase Jr. a metal pipe which he used to eliminate Randy Orton in the match for the WWE Championship.
 Later in the night, Shawn Michaels broke into the chamber to cost The Undertaker his World Heavyweight Championship to Chris Jericho.
 At the Elimination Chamber event in February 2013, Mark Henry took out the remaining participants in the chamber for a World Heavyweight Championship match at WrestleMania 29 after being eliminated until SmackDown General Manager Booker T broke it up.
 At the Elimination Chamber for the WWE World Heavyweight Championship in February 2014, The Wyatt Family interfered by attacking John Cena, leading to his eventual elimination by Randy Orton.
 Kane would then come out to help escort The Wyatt Family out of the chamber, but would then interfere to cost Daniel Bryan the match to Orton.
 At the Elimination Chamber event in February 2023, Logan Paul interfered by sneaking into the chamber and attacking Seth "Freakin" Rollins, which subsequently allowed Austin Theory to retain the WWE United States Championship.
+At the Elimination Chamber event in February 2024, AJ Styles interfered to attack LA Knight, leading to his elimination.
+At the Elimination Chamber event in March 2025, Jade Cargill attacked Naomi before the match officially began, leading to Naomi being medically unable to compete in the match.
+At the Elimination Chamber event in February 2026, Seth Rollins interfered to attack Logan Paul, as Paul did to Rollins in 2023, leading to his subsequent elimination, then, Undisputed WWE Champion Drew McIntyre interfered to attack Cody Rhodes.